IsometricShahil/TVec/README.md

 The API of TVec and it's quirks are documented in the [doc file](https://github.com/FlamingArr/TVec/blob/main/TVEC_DOC.md).

 # Todo
-1. Projection
+1. Projection.
-2. Cross product
+2. Cross product.
-3. Mirroring
+3. Mirroring.

 # License
 TVec.lua is licensed under the terms and condition of the MIT License.
 See [LICENSE](LICENSE) for details.
-(This is included at the top of TVec.lua for your convenience)
+(This is included at the top of TVec.lua for your convenience.)